RyanButler53/RyanButler53/README.md

 - 👋 Hi, I’m @RyanButler53
 - 👀 I’m interested in unusual and weird data structures
-- 🌱 I’m currently learning about Skip Lists
+- 🌱 I’m currently learning Traffic Modeling
-- 💞️ I’m looking to collaborate on generating Total Serial style sheet music
+- 💞️ I’m looking to collaborate on writing a front end for my Traffic Simulator.
 - 📫 How to reach me...

 <!---